-E 7 THE FLIGHT COMPETITION
+C 7 THE FLIGHT COMPETITION

-E 7.1 The aircraft must be rendered "safe" on all occasions that it is handled by team members (other than for launch).
-A team member must display the isolator/breaker for the benefit of the flight line marshals during loading and unloading.

-E 7.2 At the start of the prescribed time slot the model should be without payload, on being given the start signal the aircraft must then be carried out to the flightline by the designated "launcher", at this time the power system can be rendered "live" by inserting the "isolator".

-E 7.3 The aircraft may then be launched at any time within the specified time period.

-E 7.4 Having completed a successful launch the model must proceed to pylon number one whereupon a flag will be raised immediately the model has passed the pylon.
-The aircraft will then proceed to pylon two where the same process will apply.

-E 7.5 Following a completed full circuit of the course without payload the aircraft should be landed, rendered safe and returned to the loading bay where the payload module is to be loaded with one medium sized chicken egg (supplied by the competition organisers).
-A second circuit should then be flown.

-E 7.6 After landing, the aircraft should be rendered safe and returned to the loading bay where the payload bay is to be loaded with a second egg and a third circuit should be completed.
-At the end of this third circuit the eggs must be placed in the egg cups at which point the time to complete the task will be recorded.
-The eggs must then be shown to the flightline marshall to confirm their condition which will be recorded to determine the bonus (if any) to be applied (see E7 Scoring).

-E 7.7 At the end of the prescribed time slot the details of the flight will be recorded.
-This will be 6 minutes or when the eggs are in the receptacle.

-E 7.8 Should a successful launch not be completed, teams may retrieve the model for further attempts without reloading the payload within the allotted time period.

-E 7.9 Running repairs may be made during the allocated time period, the aircraft must be rendered "safe" and the isolator fuse must be removed and be visible to the flightline controller at all times while the aircraft is being handled.

-E 7.10 The aim is for each team to fly three rounds of three circuits however, a final decision will be announced at the morning briefing to reflect the time available, the number of teams competing and the expected weather conditions.

-E 7.11 The distances indicated on the flight plan sheet are for guidance purposes only, these will be decided and set prior to the commencement of the flight competition.

-E 7.12 Time for flight testing may not be available on the day of the competition.
-Entrants should test fly their aircraft prior to the weekend of the competition.

-E 7.13 For protest information see General Rules but in this category the team will need to put up 20 points in order to register a protest.
+- C 7.1 The aircraft must be rendered "safe" on all occasions that it is handled by team members (other than for launch).
+A team member must display the isolator/breaker for the benefit of the flight line marshals during loading and unloading. - C 7.2 At the start of the prescribed time slot the model should be without payload, on being given the start signal the aircraft must then be carried out to the flightline by the designated "launcher", at this time the power system can be rendered "live" by inserting the "isolator". - C 7.3 The aircraft may then be launched at any time within the specified time period. - C 7.4 Having completed a successful launch the model must proceed to pylon number one whereupon a flag will be raised immediately the model has passed the pylon.
+The aircraft will then proceed to pylon two where the same process will apply. - C 7.5 Following a completed full circuit of the course without payload the aircraft should be landed, rendered safe and returned to the loading bay where the payload module is to be loaded with two Rubik's Cubes (supplied by the competition organisers).
+A second circuit should then be flown. - C 7.6 After landing, the aircraft should be rendered safe and returned to the loading bay where the payload bay contents are to be transferred to the "in-box".
+The aircraft is then to be loaded with four Rubik's Cubes from the "out-box" and a third circuit should be completed.
+On landing the aircraft is to be recovered from the runway and the Rubik's Cubes transferred to the designated receptacle at which point the elapsed time will be recorded.

+- C 7.7 At the end of the prescribed time slot the details of the flight will be recorded.
+This will be 6 minutes or when the cubes are in the receptacle. - C 7.8 Should a successful launch not be completed, teams may retrieve the model for further attempts without reloading the payload within the allotted time period. - C 7.9 Running repairs may be made during the allocated time period. - C 7.10 The aircraft must be rendered "safe" and the isolator fuse must be removed and be visible to the flightline controller at all times while the aircraft is being handled. - C 7.11 The aim is for each team to fly three rounds of three circuits however, a final decision will be announced at the morning briefing to reflect the time available, the number of teams competing and the expected weather conditions. - C 7.12 The distances indicated on the flight plan sheet are for guidance purposes only, these will be decided and set prior to the commencement of the flight competition. - C 7.13 Time for flight testing may not be available on the day of the competition.
+Entrants should test fly their aircraft prior to the weekend of the competition. - C 7.14 For protest information see General Rules but in this category the team will need to put up 20 points in order to register a protest.

-E 8 SCORING
+C 8 SCORING

 The flight score will be normalised, 100 points will be awarded to the team who transport the specified payload in the shortest total time over all rounds.
-All other scores will be calculated as a percentage of this figure (this has been implemented in order to maintain a valid balance between the points available for the presentations and flight score).
+All other scores will be calculated as a percentage of this figure (this has been implemented in order to maintain a valid balance between the points available for the presentation and flight score).